Diocese of Paterson: 1900 to 2000

 The Diocese of Paterson was established by Pope Pius XI on December 9, 1937, taking its territory from Diocese of Newark.
 The pope named Auxiliary Bishop Thomas H. McLaughlin of Newark as the first bishop of Paterson.
-St. John the Baptist in Paterson was designated as the diocesan cathedral.
+St. John the Baptist Church in Paterson was designated as the diocesan cathedral.
 In 1938, McLaughlin established Associated Catholic Charities in the diocese.

 Following the death of McLaughlin in 1947, Pope Pius XII that same year appointed Auxiliary Bishop Thomas Boland of Newark as the second bishop of Paterson.
 Boland served in Paterson for five years before being appointed archbishop of Newark in 1952.

 Boland was succeeded by Auxiliary Bishop James A. McNulty of Newark, named by Pius XII in 1953.
 During his tenure, he established thirteen new parishes.
 In 1963, McNulty became bishop of the Diocese of Buffalo.
 To succeed McNulty, that same year Pope John XXIII appointed Bishop James Navagh from the Diocese of Ogdensburg as the fourth bishop of the diocese of Paterson.
 He died suddenly in 1965.

 Pope Paul VI in 1966 appointed Auxiliary Bishop Lawrence B. Casey from the Diocese of Rochester as Navagh's replacement in Paterson.
 Casey died in 1977.
 Frank Rodimer of Paterson was named by Paul VI as the next bishop of Paterson, the first native of the diocese to serve that role.

 As bishop, Rodimer wrote a weekly column for the diocesan newspaper, The Beacon.
 He also established a $7 million diocesan endowment to support Catholic schools, parishes and other diocesan ministries through fundraising.
 With corporate leaders, Rodimer established the Tri-County Scholarship fund to provide scholarships to needy students attending Catholic schools.
 During his tenure, Rodimer expressed his opposition to capital punishment and to permanent replacements for striking workers.